 If you always protect your child from disappointment and difficulty, they miss out on learning their strengths and ways to overcome hard times.
 This may make them feel out of control and helpless when they face challenges.

-Not fixing it does not mean your child needs to cope alone – you can work together to make things better;
+Not fixing a problem does not mean your child needs to cope alone.
+Work together to make things better.

 - Get your child to think who they can talk to when they have a problem – it may be you, other family members, friends or teachers.